ihchoi12/blog/content/posts/pytorch_tutorial.md

 1. the learning rate is too high, so the model is "bouncing" around the optimal state
 2. the linear model is not "powerful" enough

-To make the model more powerful, we can add one more layer along with a hidden layer (ReLU) to add non-linearity:
+As one way to make the model more powerful, we can add one more layer along with a hidden layer (ReLU) to add non-linearity:
 ```py
 class MnistModel(nn.Module):
     """Feedfoward neural network with 1 hidden layer"""